Turn Even the Tiniest Nook Into an Office With the Best Standing Desks

 Why we chose it: This slim standing desk makes it easy to adjust your position while working from home—even if you’re tight on space.

 If you’re already squeezing your WFH setup into a small apartment bedroom or making due in your living room, this slim standing desk will upgrade your work corner.
-The sleek glass-top desk is only 48 inches long but can reach up to 47 inches tall and has soft, curved corners.
+The sleek desk is only 48 inches long, can reach up to 44.6 inches tall, has soft, curved corners.
 It will likely blend into most interiors, and you can add three preset height options that will get you from sitting to standing without fussing around too much.
-Plus it features a drawer to hold your miscellaneous pens and papers and USB ports for easy charging.
+Plus you can add on accessories like a monitor arm, lamp, and an extra cable organizer.

 What we like: